 – Codependent in Grand Rapids, MI

-You’ve discussed separating amicably so that’s where you’re at.
+You’ve discussed separating amicably, so that’s where you’re at.
 If you’re unhappy with the sex, he is too.
 You’ve come to one of my dealbreakers, Grand Rapids.
 You both want a different relationship.
-You want an open one and he does not.
+You want an open one — he does not.

 If he’s hesitant to the idea of being open, this compromise, should it be proposed, may be the very limit of his comfort threshold, and you will feel guilty and apologetic for taking him there in order to get what you need.
 For open relationships to work, both partners have to want openness equally.

 You and your partner are friends.
 You have a connection.
 What if your connection is being threatened by the frustrations and misalignments of your relationship?
-Think of breakups as the next best step of a relationship, because for us they often are.
-I know many partners whose connections changed, deepened, and evolved into something healthier after they stopped “belonging” to each other.
+Think of breakups as the next best step of a relationship, because for gay and queer men they often are.
+I know many partners whose connections changed, deepened, and evolved into something healthier after they separated.
 Sometimes the elimination of that pressure and that myth — “I am yours and you are mine” — is the very thing two people need in order to be happier as friends.
-(Heads up: you’ll probably sleep with him again after you break up, but try not to do that during your first year apart.)
+(Heads up: you’ll probably sleep with him again after you break up, but try not to do that during your first six months apart.)

 The breakup talk is not the time to discuss business particulars, but at least let him know you want to continue speaking, co-parenting the dogs, and running the business you share.
 I’d even say that you respect and trust him and can’t imagine running a business with anyone else.

 He’ll ask why you want to break up.
-The answer, at least to me, is simple: your sexual needs aren’t being met and they haven’t been met for years, so continuing this relationship will eventually make you feel resentful and you don’t want to feel that way about someone you care for so much.
-Buddy, you will probably always love him — I still love all my exes — but that doesn’t mean you have to be with him right now.
-A remarkable thing about gay life is that the number of men you love at any moment often dwarfs the number of men you are dating or have ever dated.
+The answer to that question, at least to me, is simple: your sexual needs aren’t being met and they haven’t been met for years, so continuing this relationship will eventually make you feel resentful and you don’t want to feel that way about someone you love so deeply.
+My friend, you will probably always love him — I love all my exes — but that doesn’t mean you have to be with him right now.
+A remarkable thing about gay life is that the number of men you love at any moment often dwarfs the number of men you are dating (or have ever dated).
 If things go well, he’ll become one of those loves without a root and no fixed label, and sometimes those are the best ones.

 Total goodbyes and slammed doors are straight-people bullshit.
 We don’t have to participate in all of that.
 Because we’re better than that.